Yu-Gi-Oh. A game that you can play.

 When clicking on Sound, this is the popup you are greeted with.
 The most interesting thing about this is the Playlist option: While in the game, music plays, and you can change what kind of music plays.
 The available playlists are:

 You cannot choose a specific track to play.
 Some tracks (most notably in the Yugioh playlist) are of lower quality than others.
-What is unfortunate is that, unlike in Dimension Duels, there is no music that plays in a duel; it just continues playing the playlist you selected.
+What is unfortunate is that, unlike in Dimension Duels, there is no duel music; it just continues playing the playlist you selected.

 Clicking on Robux Shop shows you the "Premium Shop", where you can buy things with ROBUX.
 Stuff like Diamonds and Structure Decks are sold here... and a gravity coil.
 Incase you don't know, a gravity coil is an item you can use to jump extra high...
-Why exactly this is in a Yu-Gi-Oh! game beats me, but I guess teasing people by dueling high up in the air is a cool thing to do.
+Why exactly this is in a Yu-Gi-Oh! game beats me.

 |+GUI is pleasant to look at||-Pointless Structure Decks|